SingleDreamer/MoneyMap/README.md

 npm start
 ```

-In your preferred broswer, go to: http://localhost:3001
+In your preferred browser, go to: http://localhost:3001